astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

         ...  # x can be narrowed to `None`
 ```

-All singleton types are also sealed types, closed types and single-value types
+All singleton types are also sealed types, and closed types; nearly all are single-value types.
-(see below for definitions).
+(See below for definitions of these other concepts.)

+The number of singleton types in Python is theoretically infinite
+(for any given theoretical runtime object `x`, you could theorise a singleton type `Y` for which
+the sole inhabitant of `Y` would be the runtime object `x`).
+However, only a small fraction of
+the set of possible singleton types are recognised as being singleton types by red-knot's model.

 ## Sealed types